PedroMartinez8919/holbertonschool-zero_day/0x03-git/README.md

-This directory is about git
+This project is to learn about Git.
+This is an update.